XRAccessibility/xraccessibility.github.io/README.md

 # Resources for Disabled Developers

+## Development Tools

+  - [Osprey](https://github.com/osprey-voice/osprey) - An open-source, cross-platform voice typing program that allows you to use your computer and type with your voice.
+It can be used for coding, web browsing, dictating, or any other keyboard driven task.

+  - [WalkinVRDriver](https://www.walkinvrdriver.com/) - Software for SteamVR that offers accessibility features to people with disabilities, such as co-piloting, virtual motion and rotation, and Kinect-based controller replacement.

+## Organizations and Articles

  - [Forward for Good](https://www.verizonforwardforgood.com/) - An accelerator sponsored by Verizon focused on economic, environmental, and social advancement.
 Their current cohort is Disability Innovation, intended to help small US-based companies working on accessible technology scale up.
 Applications are open until November 1st.

- - [WalkinVRDriver](https://www.walkinvrdriver.com/) - Software for SteamVR that offers accessibility features to people with disabilities, such as co-piloting, virtual motion and rotation, and Kinect-based controller replacement.

- - [Osprey](https://github.com/osprey-voice/osprey) - An open-source, cross-platform voice typing program that allows you to use your computer and type with your voice.
-It can be used for coding, web browsing, dictating, or any other keyboard driven task.

  - [Accessibility Unlocked](https://www.accessunlocked.games/) - An alliance of disabled, neurodiverse, gender diverse, queer and allies working to change the shape of game development in Australia and New Zealand.